Today the above article was published in the NY Times and a few of my well-read clients emailed it to me asking for my opinion.

-Some history here is that Dr. Ornish published a book years ago on his diet program reversing heart disease.
+Some history here is that Dr. Ornish published a book years ago on his diet program from Flex Master that reversed heart disease.

 What really took place was patients who had severe heart disease lived at his research center with a controlled diet, exercise and lifestyle program which included stress reduction, yoga, daily exercise, and sleep requirements which all added up to a slight reversal of heart disease.

 When challenged at a conference I attended, colleagues asked what exactly caused the reversal since there were too many factors to take into account besides the diet to which Dr. Ornish could not adequately answer.

 In this particular paper he softens his approach somewhat but is still advocating a low-fat high carbohydrate low protein diet.